Secret of Meditation, Mysteries of Sleep

 Relief surrounds you in a cozy cocoon.
 Deep breathing relaxes and lowers resistance.

-Sleep shows us the direction in which meditation and gives us a map of the neighborhood into which we're likely to arrive.
+Sleep shows us the direction in which meditation moves us and gives us a map of the neighborhood into which we're likely to arrive.

 Bob Dylan, in Workingman Blues (Modern Times), writes that sleep is "like a temporary death," circling around a profound truth most of us don't think much about.

 The difference is, when we sleep, we break free of most physical restrictions; in death, we let go of all of them go.

 Sleep relieves us of some waking reality, but it can't take us all the way.
 Maybe we get close enough to look across the valley.